jawaraShelton/P.Imp/README.md

 designed to import photos from a camera's memory card and organize them into folders according to the date the image was shot.

-The name P.Imp is not only a product of its diminutive length, but also intended as a nod to the character Tyrion Lannister from "Game of Thrones".
+The name P.Imp is a product of its acronym, overall diminutive length, and a quiet
+nod to the character Tyrion Lannister from "Game of Thrones"--just because.